 In addition to the waterproof membrane, another key piece of a rain jacket’s protection is its durable water repellent finish (commonly referred to as DWR).
 This coating is applied to the exterior of most rain jackets to prevent moisture from absorbing into the face fabric by beading up the droplets.
 A fresh DWR is an impressive thing and can offer excellent protection in light to moderate conditions, although heavy and sustained rainfall will eventually overwhelm the coating (that’s where the waterproof membrane comes into play).
 Over time, the DWR finish will wear down, although you can keep it fresh by staying on top of maintenance (more on this in our “Care” section below).

 A final note related to DWR is that there has been a recent push to move away from traditional coatings that use perfluorocarbons, which is a chemical that has been linked to environmental and health issues.
-It’s still a developing technology and key brands like Patagonia haven’t made the full switch yet (for more, here’s Patagonia’s breakdown of the process), but PFC-free options are becoming more prevalent on the market.
+It’s still a developing technology and key brands like Patagonia haven’t made the full switch yet (for more, here’s Patagonia’s breakdown of the process), but PFAS-free options are becoming more prevalent on the market.
 We outline other key measures in our "Sustainability" section below.

 Rain jackets (water beading on Patagonia Torrentshell 3L)

-We've been impressed with the performance of Patagonia's PFC-free DWR coating | Credit: Brian McCurdy
+We've been impressed with the performance of Patagonia's PFAS-free DWR coating | Credit: Brian McCurdy

 Weight

-Outdoor Research's Motive is reasonably light at 10.9 ounces | Credit: Jason Hummel
+The Black Diamond Fineline Stretch is competitively light at 11.3 ounces | Credit: Jason Hummel

 Breathability